via/viaems/README.md

 Member | Meaning
 --- | ---
-`pin` | pin to use on ADC
-`method` | Processing method, currently supported are linear interpolation, table looksup, and thermistors `source` | Type of sensor, currently supported are analog and frequency based.
+`pin` | For ADC input, specifies which ADC pin.
+For FREQ inputs, specifies which frequenty input to use (hardware specific) `method` | Processing method, currently supported are linear interpolation and thermistors `source` | Type of sensor, currently supported are analog and frequency based.
 `params` | Union used to configure a sensor.
 Contains `range` used for calculated sensors, and `table` for table lookup sensors.
-`lag` | Lag filtering value.
+`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects `params.therm` | For processing, Bias resistor and A, B and C parameters of the Steinart-Hart equation `fault_config.min` | Raw sensor value, below this indicates sensor fault `fault_config.max` | Raw sensor value, above this indicates sensor fault `fault_config.fault_value` | During sensor fault, use this fallback value `lag` | Lag filtering value.
 0 means no filtering, 100 will effectively never change.
-`params.range.min` | For processing, value that lowest raw sensor value reflects `params.range.max` | For processing, value that highest raw sensor value reflects `params.therm` | For processing, Bias resistor and A, B and C parameters of the Steinart-Hart equation `fault_config.min` | Raw sensor value, below this indicates sensor fault `fault_config.max` | Raw sensor value, above this indicates sensor fault `fault_config.fault_value` | During sensor fault, use this fallback value

-For method `SENSOR_LINEAR`, the processed value is linear interpolated based on the raw value between min and max (with the raw value being 0 - 4096).
+For method `SENSOR_LINEAR`, the processed value is linear interpolated based on the raw value between min and max (with the raw value being 0 - 4096 for 12-bit ADCs).

 The onboard ADC is not used.
 Instead an external ADC is connected to SPI2 (PB12-PB15).
 Currently a TLC2543 or AD7888 ADC is supported.